RebelToolbox/RebelDocumentation/tutorials/editor/command_line_tutorial.rst

 Running the game
 ----------------

-To run the game, simply execute Godot within the project directory or subdirectory.
+To run the game, simply execute Rebel Engine within the project directory or subdirectory.

 ::

-    godot
+    rebel

 When a specific scene needs to be tested, pass that scene to the command line.

 ::

-    godot scene.tscn
+    rebel scene.tscn

 Debugging
 ---------